shakes76/PatternFlow/recognition/s4574278/README.md

 We will first extract a set of bounding boxes, then write a modified version of CSPNet as the backbone of PAFPN net.
 The PAFPN is the backbone of the entire YOLOX model, then we output 3 levels of abstraction, each have a 2x scaling factor on top of previous layer.
 For each layer we attach a YOLOX detection head, this head consist of 3 decouple component that coresponding to the object, the bounding box and classification respectively. each component have its very own loss logic: We use CIoU\[[7][zheng2019distanceiou]\] Loss for bounding box, and BCEWithLogitsLoss for classification of "if contains Obj" and "which class it belong".

-Eventually the model is built in Torch, I abandon tensorflow, because Life is Short, YOLO.
+For implementation, I abandon tensorflow, because Life is Short, YOLO.
 The longer complaints is detailed in the Appendix.

-Then the training process is done in a paid server, the challenges are listed in the Appendix also.
+Then the training process is done in a paid server, the challenges are also listed in the Appendix also.

-After that the extracted bounding boxes are also saved in logs, then we run a set of evaluations, the results are shown in section 5, Results.
+After that we extract bounding boxes.
+Test results are kept in logs, then we run a set of evaluations, the results are shown in section 5, Results.

 ## 2. Data